SpiraInc/ouroboros/README.md

 Now, return to creation of the lambda function and select _Choose an existing role_ in the _Role_ dropdown menu, and select the new Role as shown in the original screenshot.
 Then click _Create function_.

+_Particle-Data-Lambda_ is written in Node.js, and was based on [this resource](https://github.com/nicjansma/dht-logger).
+An outline of the code is as follows:

+1. Connections to AWS and specifically DynamoDB are set up
+2. A handler function is called that receives the Webhook's POST as the parameter `event`
+3. The data is extracted from `event` by calling `JSON.parse(event.body);`
+4. Each desired data attribute is entered into a new object called `item`
+5. Attempt to post `item` to the DynamoDB Table using the function `dynamodb.putItem`
+6. A callback function will return an error if the attempt was unsuccessful, or will return a success response object if the attempt was successful

 ### Creating the API Gateway Endpoint

 The API Gateway Endpoint provides a means for sending input to the Lambda function.
+The Particle Webhook will call the API Gateway Endpoint's URL, and then it will trigger the Lambda function.
 Setting up the API Gateway Endpoint includes creating the Endpoint using Lambda proxy integration, creating an API Key, and creating a Usage Plan.

 Open the Lambda Console, navigate to the Particle-Data-Lambda Configuration tab, click _API Gateway_, and scroll down to _Configure triggers_: